Miguel Silveira

-Miguel Silveira dos Santos (born 26 March 2003), simply known as Miguel, is a Brazilian footballer who plays as an attacking midfielder for club Albirex Niigata.
+Miguel Silveira dos Santos (born 26 March 2003), simply known as Miguel, is a Brazilian footballer who plays as an attacking midfielder for Peruvian Liga 1 club Cusco FC.

 Club career

 Early career

 Born in Vila Velha, Espírito Santo, Miguel began his career with local side Desportiva Ferroviária before joining Fluminense at the age of ten.
 Despite winning minor youth titles with Flu, he moved to Vasco da Gama in 2015, but only stayed 11 months at the latter before returning to his previous club.

 Fluminense

 In April 2019, aged just 16, Miguel was called up to train with the first team by manager Fernando Diniz.
 He made his professional debut on 6 June, coming on as a late substitute for Nino in a 2–2 away draw against Cruzeiro, for the year's Copa do Brasil; aged 16 years, two months and ten days, he became the youngest player to debut for Flu in the professional era, and the tenth overall.

 One day after his debut, Miguel signed his first professional contract with Fluminense, after agreeing to a three-year deal.
 He made his Série A debut on 15 July, replacing fellow youth graduate João Pedro late into a 1–1 home draw against Ceará.

 On 8 May 2021, Miguel took a legal action against Fluminense to rescind his contract, alleging unpaid wages.
 On 11 August, he was declared a free agent after winning the Court action; Fluminense also released a note stating that the club will appeal the decision.

 In September 2021, Miguel and Fluminense reached an agreement, with the club keeping 30% of the player's economic rights.